AndreaLopezAraujo/SmartContracts/bash/README.md

 ```
 Set the environment variables to appropriate values, and run the following package and install processes for each contract you wish to run on this peer.
 Use the [cli_scripts/chaincode.sh](cli_scripts/chaincode.sh) to run these processes.

-### Remove the New Peer from the Importer Organization
+### Remove the New Peer from the Printer Organization
 To remove the peer from the network, run:
 ```
 ./trade.sh stopnewpeer